Sindt/SI_Blockchain/README.md

 This shows the parts of our system that managed to get developed successfully. we did not complete all of the assignment in time, see futher explanation under "How to run".

-At the moment our system consists of 2 python files in the blockchain folder:
+At the moment our system consists of 2 python files in the /blockchain folder:
 ``` python
 block.py - Our blockchain